As approved by the Members of the John Snow Society at an Annual General Meeting.

 2. John Snow Society Steering Committee (J3SC)

 - Beyond the Founders of the Society who are permanent Trustees, until such date as they resign their position, and the Chief Executive of the Royal Society of Public Health and the Dean of the Faculty of Epidemiology and Population Health at LSHTM, who serve as ex officio J3SC members, the J3SC shall comprise up to 12 additional Trustees.
-J3SC vacancies will be announced each year in the Broad Sheet and applications consisting of a statement of exactly 54 words describing their commitment to, and vision for, the Society must be submitted by email (email@example.com) by September 1 of the same year.
+The Trustees are elected for three year terms, which can be renewed, though regular and planned change of Trustees is encouraged.
+J3SC vacancies will be announced each year in the Broad Sheet and applications consisting of a statement of exactly 54 words describing their commitment to, and vision for, the Society must be submitted by email (firstname.lastname@example.org) by September 1 of the same year.
 Applications will be considered by the standing members of J3SC and their decision will be ratified by Society members present at the AGM, where candidates are expected to read their 54 word statement.
 If their absence is unavoidable, their statement may be read by a standing member of the J3SC on their behalf.

 - A Chair, Secretary and Treasurer (and others if required) shall be elected from among the Trustees.